frc5587/hour-logging/CONTRIBUTING.md

 ## Creating a Pull Request

 Pull requests for new features, bug fixes, etc. are greatly appreciated!
-Just make sure of a few things before submitting your PR
+Just make sure of a few things before submitting your PR:

 1. Running `npm run build` then `npm start` results in no errors
 2. You have an issue filed that has to do with the changes in the PR